MSeifert04/iteration_utilities/docs/index.rst

    builtin modules and functions.

 .. warning::
-   This library is under ongoing development and should not be considered stable!
+   This library is under ongoing development and may **not** be stable!

 Contents: